truongpl/truongpl.github.io/_posts/2022-06-01-blog-post-title-from-file-name.md

 Another reason that: I have some code for creating the synthetic text image for the Recognition, I can reuse that module.

 #### Training Text Spotting
 There are many open source (EAST, PixelLink, CRAFT...), both on PyTorch and Tensorflow.
-I decided to use CRAFT and attention OCR for my text recognition
+I decided to use CRAFT and Attention OCR for my text recognition

 ![Text Detection Compare](https://github.com/truongpl/truongpl.github.io/raw/main/docs/assets/TD_Compare.png)